neu-se/CS4530-Spring-2024/Assignments/ip1/ip1.md

 {% endhighlight %}
 </details>

 *Testing*: Avery has provided you with some very simple (and incomplete) tests for `_join`.
-You can run these tests by running the command `npx jest --watch TicTacToeGame.test`, which will automatically re-run the tests as you update the file (note that tests for `applyMove` will also run - but you can ignore those at this point).
+You can run these tests by running the command `npx jest --watch ConnectFourGame.test`, which will automatically re-run the tests as you update the file (note that tests for `applyMove` will also run - but you can ignore those at this point).
 As you read and understand the specification, you should extend the existing test suite, adding tests to cover the entire specification.
-Please implement these additional tests in the file `src/town/games/TicTacToeGame.test.ts`.
+Please implement these additional tests in the file `src/town/games/ConnectFourGame.test.ts`.

 Grading for implementation tasks:
 * `_join`: 2 points